 Where touch is unavoidable, antimicrobial coatings or materials such as copper and alloys including brass and bronze can deactivate microorganisms that land on them.
 “These solutions can be easily imported from the healthcare environment,” says Tomer Zarhi, mechanical manager in the healthcare team at WSP in Canada.
 “Antimicrobial surfaces could be implemented, but especially important are cleanable, durable surfaces.”

 “Every time a nurse enters a patient room, they sanitize their hands.
 Good hand hygiene is the fundamental thing”Jonathan Ramajoo, head of healthcare, Australia, WSP

 There are trade-offs: should kitchen cupboards be replaced with open shelving to remove that touchpoint?
 Or would that leave crockery prone to droplets in the air?
 Should we close kitchens while the risks of transmission are high?
 Or would the risks increase further as people come in and out of the building more frequently to buy coffee?

 And what about your commute?
 In major cities, many office workers travel in on crowded public transport systems.
 “That’s the weak point,” says Justin Turnpenny, who leads WSP’s fit-out team in London.
 “My commute is a half-hour train journey and the majority of the time it’s standing room only.
 You can create a safe working environment for your nine-to-five, but getting there and getting home is much more difficult.”
-(Read more about public transit responses to COVID-19 in WSP’s white papers for the US and Australia.)
+(Read more about public transit responses to COVID-19 in WSP’s white papers for Canada and Australia.)